DataDog/build-plugins/README.md

 ## ✨ Key takeaways ✨ <!-- #omit in toc -->

--   This is a cross bundler plugin (webpack and esbuild for now).
+-   This is a cross bundler plugin (webpack, esbuild, vite and rollup for now).
 -   Very easy to setup and disable on the fly.

 ---